konker/liobio-fp/README.md

-## lib/io
+## libio-fp

-A general-purpose library for performing file input/output operations.
+A general-purpose library for performing file input/output operations in a functional style using [fp-ts](https://gcanti.github.io/fp-ts/).

 Currently, this supports the following features: